4d/docs/website/translated_docs/es/ViewPro/method-list.md

 In *rangeObj*, pass a range whose formulas you want to retrieve.
 If *rangeObj* designates multiple ranges, the formula of the first range is returned.
 If *rangeObj* does not contain any formulas, the command returns an empty string.

-The returned collection is two-dimensional:
+La colección devuelta es bidimensional:

 *   The first-level collection contains subcollections of formulas.
-Cada subcolección representa una línea.
+Each subcollection defines a row.
 *   Each subcollection defines cell values for the row.
 Values are text elements containing the cell formulas.

 #### Ejemplo